-The seventh year of the GCER Distinguished Visitor Series features a number of prominent economists who will spend time in the Department during the 2018-19 academic year.
+The eighth year of the GCER Distinguished Visitor Series features a number of prominent economists who will spend time in the Department during the 2019-2020 academic year.
 This year's Distinguished Visitors include:

 Luigi Pistaferri is a Professor of Economics and the Ralph Landau Senior Fellow at the Stanford Institute for Economic and Policy Research at Stanford University.
 He completed his PhD in Economics at University College London in 1999.
 Professor Pistaferri has produced a large and highly regarded body of research in the areas of macroeconomics, labor, and public economics.
 His work focuses on consumption, saving, portfolio choice, and labor supply of households.
 His publications have appeared in top outlets including the American Economic Review, Econometrica, the Review of Economic Studies, the Quarterly Journal of Economics, and the Journal of Political Economy.
 Professor Pistaferri is a Fellow of the Econometric Society, the National Bureau of Economic Research, the Center for Economics and Policy Research, and IZA.
 He recently completed a term as co-editor of the American Economic Review.